You’ve read the headlines.

 ‘Ride quality’ - we’ll be the first to admit that this is a difficult thing to quantify.
 Equipment can be weighed and capacities can be measured, allowing you to stack one product up against another in terms of cold, hard numbers.
 The somewhat subjective quality of a ride is a little harder to define - but we’ve done our best to break it down, using the concepts of ‘stiffness’ and ‘flex’.

-These terms are no stranger to the bike industry.
-You will all have read bike manufacturers championing the lateral stiffness of their frames over those of their competitors.
-The science behind these claims is sound - the stiffer the frame, the less it flexes under pedalling forces and the more of the riders efforts are transmitted into the road.
+These terms are no stranger to anyone who rides bikes.
+You will have read bike manufacturers championing the lateral stiffness of their frames over those of their competitors.
+The science behind these claims is sound - the stiffer the frame, the less it flexes under pedalling forces and the more the rider's efforts are transmitted into the road.
 Meanwhile, it’s good to keep frames compliant on the vertical plane to soak up road buzz and provide a smooth and comfortable ride.

 When it comes to the stiffness that Tailfin is talking about, the concepts are similar - just applied to a different aspect of the ride.